elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

         }
     ```

+5. Add workspace settings as seen in my [monero-gui fork](https://github.com/elibroftw/monero-gui/tree/master/.vscode)

+    - You will most likely only need to change the "release-win64" in `tasks.json` if you are working on monero and not monero-gui.
+    - I hope to merge these settings into upstream so that everyone debugging on their machines will have an easy time

-5. Set MSYS2 as the default terminal profile for Windows in the VSCode `workspace` settings
+6. Set MSYS2 as the default terminal profile for Windows in the VSCode `workspace` settings

     ![Setting default terminal profile](/images/vs-code/setting-default-profile.jpg)